The Benefice of

 The celebration of Christ's coming among us at Christmas, the incarnation, is one of the main festivals of the Church.

 Carol services are held in all our villages and carol singing is advertised in the magazines.
-Children are invited to decorate the Christmas trees in each church and a warm welcome is extended to villagers and visitors to join our Christmas Eve and Christmas Day services which are child-friendly and inclusive.
+Children are invited to decorate the Christmas trees a warm welcome is extended to villagers and visitors to join our Christmas Eve and Christmas Day services which are child-friendly and inclusive.

 The Feast of the Epiphany on the 6th January marks the beginning of the season of Epiphany.
 Epiphany means manifestation and the traditional observation begins with the celebration of the visit of wise men from the East.
 It then explores other ways in which Christ reveals himself to be the Son of God.